 America's Little Italys--Recipes and Traditions from Coast to Coast is a history of all of the Little Italys in America with an emphasis on the Italian history of each unique community, containing a wealth of vintage photos and recipes from most of the individual restaurants, bakeries and food shops in Boston, New York, San Francisco, Providence, New Orleans and more.
 As many of the Little Italys are disappearing, this book gives the rich and storied histories that must be preserved.

 You Might Be a New Yorker If ... is the fourth book by Ms. Bellman and is available only as an ebook at this time.
 A list of 264+ ways one might think/act/behave/or adapt as a New Yorker.
 This ebook is a must for any native New Yorker or anyone just visiting and hoping to blend in with the culture of the city.

 With an appreciation and love of all things visual, she has made it her mission to seek out all that is catching to the eye and write about it.
 Her love of nostalgia is evident.

 Her writings have appeared in USA Today and NPR.
 Ms. Bellman co-produced a children's educational video entitled "I Can Build" which teaches children how to build a playhouse with the help of an adult and to envision a project through to completion.
 The video won numerous awards, including the Dove Award for Excellence in Family Values and Best Children's Educational Video for 1997.

 With a B.S. in Microbiology from The University of Arizona and graduate work towards a Ph.D. in Immunology, Ms. Bellman realized that cultural history and pop culture sparked her interest more than science.
 From designing rooms to designing foods, the appreciation of all things ephemera is what she enjoys.

-Ms. Bellman has three grown children, five grandsons, one granddaughter, and lives in New York City.
+Ms. Bellman has three grown children, seven grandchildren, and lives in New York City.